 - How to get full legalization

-The apostille confirmation confirms the validity of the stamp and signature of the legal person that has signed the document.
-The apostille confirmation doesn’t confirm the content of the document.
+The apostille confirmation confirms the validity of the stamp and the signature of the legal person that has signed the document.
+However, the apostille confirmation doesn’t confirm the content of the document.
 It merely validates that it is a legal government-issued document.

-This apostille confirmation is usually a certificate that is attached to the original document by the competent government authority.
+The apostille confirmation is usually a certificate attached to the original document by the competent government authority.

-Croatia is a member of the HCCH, which means that Croatia can issue apostilles for their own documents and Croatia’s government accepts apostilles issued by other governments of the convention.
+Croatia is a member of the HCCH.
+This means that Croatia can issue apostilles for their own documents, and Croatia’s government accepts apostilles issued by other governments of the convention.

-We’ll now outline how to get an apostille for a foreign document for use within Croatia, and also for a Croatian document for use outside of Croatia.
+We’ll now outline how to get an apostille for a foreign document for use within Croatia and also for a Croatian document for use outside Croatia.

 The United States is a weird one, so we’ll also give this example as well.
 Government documents in the US are issued by an individual state.
-For most states, you must go to the Secretary of State of the state where the document was issued although in some states, there are other offices that issue them as well.
+For most states, you must go to the Secretary of State of the state where the document was issued, although other offices also issue them in some states.

 To find out where to go in your country to get an apostille, click here.

-From February 16, 2019, there is no need for an apostille confirmation for certain legal documents issued on the territory of the EU for use within the EU.
+As of February 16, 2019, there is no need for an apostille confirmation for certain legal documents issued on the territory of the EU/EEA for use within the EU/EEA.